Bikeman868/NPL/docs/SYNTAX.md

 Namespace statements start with the reserved word `namespace`, followed by at least one space, then the qualified identifier name of the namespace, followed by a scope block.
 You can have whitespace between the namespace name and the opening `{` of the scope block.
-You can not have a linebreak before the opening `{` of the scope block.
+Unlike many curly brace languages, in NPL you can not have newline characters before the opening `{` of the scope block.

 The scope block may contain any number of `application`, `network`, `message` and `enum` statements.